 But what if you aren’t packing Radeon hardware?
 Nvidia’s GeForce graphics comprise a whopping 75 percent of all GPUs in gaming PCs, according to the Steam hardware survey.
 After years of ignoring performance overlays, Nvidia’s GeForce Experience software now includes those metrics, including the crucial GPU temperature, though it involves jumping through a few more hoops for now.

 If you prefer a more polished-looking app, we adore EVGA’s Precision X1, which was overhauled from the ground up for the release of Nvidia’s new GeForce RTX 20-series graphics cards.
 It’s seriously slick, though EVGA’s software only works with Nvidia-brand graphics cards.

 You’ll need to dive into the settings options of each of those programs to activate and fine-tune their OSD performance monitoring tools, which prove very helpful indeed when you’re trying to dial in an aggressive overclock.
-As with AMD’s Radeon Wattman, you can also open Afterburner and Precision X1 outside of games to check your graphics card’s temperature outside of games.
+As with AMD and Nvidia’s tools, you can also open Afterburner and Precision X1 outside of games to check your graphics card’s temperature outside of games.

 If the sparse, information-dense look of those enthusiast-focused apps don’t work for you, NZXT’s superb CAM software performs the same task, even if you don’t have any NZXT hardware in your PC.
 It offers a clean, straightforward aesthetic and a handy mobile app for remote monitoring, but you’ll need to create an account to use CAM.